BepInEx/BepInEx.ConfigurationManager/README.md

 #### Add a custom editor globally
 You can specify a drawer for all settings of a setting type.
 Do this by using `ConfigurationManager.RegisterCustomSettingDrawer(Type, Action<SettingEntryBase>)`.

 **Warning:** This requires you to reference ConfiguraitonManager.dll in your project and is not recommended unless you are sure all users will have it installed.
-It's usually better to use the above method instead.
+It's usually better to use the above method to add the custom drawer to each setting individually instead.
 ```c#
 void Start()
 {